• Skip to main content

 Maritime Inn Port Hawkesbury

 As I mention in my guide to Celtic Colours, the festival always kicks off and wraps up at either the Port Hawkesbury Civic Centre or Sydney’s Centre 200.
-For 2025, Port Hawkesbury will host the closing ceremonies, making the Maritime Inn the perfect spot to stay if you’re planning to catch the grand finale this year.
+Check the Celtic Colours website each year for the current lineup, but whenever Port Hawkesbury is hosting the closing ceremonies, the Maritime Inn is the perfect spot to be.

 where to stay celtic colours maritime inn port hawkesbury